Khernandez115/Khernandez115.github.io/_tabs/resume.md

 * Co-author of research paper on the topic of DNS Over HTTPS envryption vulnerabilities.
 * Conduct research on DNS over HTTPS privacy by analyzing network metadata to predict domain names.
 * Determined size of inbound and outbound network traffic of the collected data, using a python script.
-* Used RNN and Random Forest algorithms for model training.
+* Used Random Forest algorithm for model training.

 ## Competitions